Diamante-Smith/Active-Directory/README.md

 - Type in "domain users" -> Click "Check Names" Click OK then Ok again

-- This means all Users accounts by default are users by default are a member to this group and should be allowed to log into the computer
+- By doing this all user accounts are automatically assigned to this group by default, granting them permission to log into the computer.

 <br>

 <img width="350" src="https://imgur.com/R2sxVPR.png">

-<p><strong>This allows normal users to login to Client-1</strong></p>
+- This allows normal users to login to Client-1

 <br>